 Well, it’s time to get churning again!
-Below we’ve got a collection of some amazing ice cream flavors.
+Below we’ve got a collection of some amazing homemade ice cream recipes for the ice cream maker.
 There’s even one for olive oil ice cream, which you absolutely MUST try to believe.
 It’s so delicious.

 In an ice cream maker, it takes around 20-45 minutes to churn ice cream.
 This is assuming you’ve already frozen the bowl, which alone can take anywhere from 4 to 12 hours.
 If you’re planning to make ice cream in the next day, be sure to put yours in the freeze right now!

 Once you place the ice cream mixture into the bowl and started the machine, it takes about 20 minutes for the ice cream to churn and thicken.
 At this point, you can add extras, like fruit or candy, and continue to churn it to thicken and harden even more.

 There is a point at which it’s gotten as hard as it will get and continual churning won’t do any more good.
 After 40 minutes, the drum will have heated up enough that it won’t continue to freeze the ice cream.

 How to Get the Best Results From Your Ice Cream Maker

 Always ensure the bowl is thoroughly dry before freezing.

 Ensure your ingredients are refrigerated before making your ice cream.